Commodity Futures Trading Commission.

 Start Supplemental Information

 Title: Regulations Establishing and Governing the Duties of Swap Dealers and Major Swap Participants (OMB Control No. 3038-0084).
-This is a request for an extension and revision of a currently approved information collection.
+This is a request for an extension of a currently approved information collection.

 pursuant to section 4s(j)

-of the Commodity Exchange Act (CEA).
-These regulations adopted by the Commission require, among other things, swap dealers (SD)
+of the Commodity Exchange Act (“CEA”).
+The above regulations adopted by the Commission would, among other things, require swap dealers (“SD”)

 to develop a risk management program (including a plan for business continuity and disaster recovery and policies and procedures designed to ensure compliance with applicable position limits).
-The Commission believes that the information collection obligations imposed by these regulations are essential to ensuring that swap dealers and major swap participants maintain adequate and effective risk management programs and policies and procedures to ensure compliance with position limits.
-On April 10, 2019, the Commission published in the Federal Register notice of the proposed extension of this information collection and provided 60 days for public comment on the proposed extension, 84 FR 14350, (“60-Day Notice”).
-The Commission did not receive any comments on the 60-Day Notice.
+The Commission believes that the information collection obligations imposed by the above regulations are essential to ensuring that swap dealers and major swap participants maintain adequate and effective risk management programs and policies and procedures to ensure compliance with position limits.
+An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.

-Burden Statement: The Commission is revising its estimate of the burden for this collection to reflect the current number of respondents and estimated burden hours.
+Burden Statement: The Commission is revising its estimate of the burden for this collection to reflect the current number of registered SDs and MSPs.
 The respondent burden for this collection is estimated to be as follows: